nosuz/esp32-blinky-rust-std-study/README.md

 | ESP32    | GPIO2   |
 | ESP32-C3 | GPIO8   |

-These boards are my original design, and please change the port depending on your configurations.
+These boards are my original design, and please change the pin number depending on your configurations.

 ## Compile